 During the pandemic, we saw a reduction in the bureaucracy of assessment, care planning and budget allocation processes in some areas, which allowed for more flexible and quicker response.
 Going forward, we would like to see a shift from the traditional ‘care management’ approach in adult social work to more relationship-based practice with the supported people at the centre of decision making.
 Systems and processes would need to flow from that guiding principle.

 Before the pandemic, we saw that many local policies and procedures were quite rigid around what could and could not be commissioned through a personal SDS budget.
 In some, but not all, local partnerships we have seen innovative flexible responses to need during the pandemic which are in line with both the letter and the spirit of SDS.
 In many cases, supported people have been allowed to use their personal budgets more creatively, for example, to employ family members, to purchase items of kit to enable physical activity at home, and to cover costs related to the pandemic.

 People with lived experience of social care who are members of the SDS Collective have stated in their call to action that they are happier with a more flexible approach.
 In some cases, the alternatives that people have chosen have proved to be less costly than the traditional models of respite and daycare that

 they had before.
 ARC Scotland have reported that some supported people would not be keen to return to these traditional models of care and support .

 We note that the majority of pre-Covid local Commissioning Plans are weighted towards health-related matters and make little or no reference to personalised care and support.
 Social Work Scotland would support that the holistic person with the right to choice and control should be central to framing more personalised commissioning practices.

-Continued investment in local relationships which have been developed between HSCPs and providers during Covid-19
+- Continued investment in local relationships that have been developed between HSCPs and providers during Covid-19

 Impact of Covid-19 on provider sustainability